wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

         Component
       </td>
       <td>
         See the components used by the service.
-The beachshirts application's styling service uses the OpenTracing, Java, Dropwizard, and Jersey components.
+For example, the beachshirts application's styling service uses the OpenTracing, Java, Dropwizard, and Jersey components.
       </td>
     </tr>